 The pioneer, however, is Genomics England, who started working on the 100,000 Genomes Project in 2003 to research the genetic basis of cancer and rare diseases.
 Earlier this year, it partnered up with next-gen sequencing leader Illumina to improve and automate the analysis of its 21 Petabytes of data.

 The promising possibilities of GMI have attracted investors of the caliber of Arch Venture Partners, Polaris Partners, the Ireland Strategic Investment Fund and GV (Google Ventures).
-Let’s hope the company lives up to the expectations!

 Let's Continue The Conversation